29 Momentum diffusion and dissipation on the hexagonal C-grid

 \[ \begin{align} \frac{\partial\mathbf{v}_\text{diff}}{\partial t} = \frac{1}{h}\nabla\cdot\left[2K\left(\begin{array}{cc} S_{1, 1} & S_{1, 2}\\ S_{2, 1} & S_{2, 2} \end{array}\right)\right] = \frac{1}{h}\nabla\cdot\left[K\left(\begin{array}{cc} 2\frac{\partial v_1}{\partial x_1} & \frac{\partial v_1}{\partial x_2} + \frac{\partial v_2}{\partial x_1}\\ \frac{\partial v_2}{\partial x_1} + \frac{\partial v_1}{\partial x_2} & 2\frac{\partial v_2}{\partial x_2} \end{array}\right)\right].\tag{29.1}\label{eq:momentum_diff_hex_deriv_0} \end{align} \]

 Here, the density $\rho$ was replaced by the layer thickness $h$, $K$ is a general mass-weighted diffusion coefficient.
-The three-dimensional divergence $\nabla\cdot \mathbf{v}$ disappears in the incompressible case.
-As an approach for discretization one uses
+The three-dimensional divergence $\nabla\cdot\mathbf{v}$ vanishes in the incompressible case.
+As an ansatz for the discretization, one uses

 \[ \begin{align} \frac{\partial\mathbf{v}^T_\text{diff}}{\partial t} = \left(\delta_1, \delta_2, \delta_3\right)\cdot\tau = \left(\delta_1, \delta_2, \delta_3\right)\cdot\left( \begin{array}{ccc} \tau_{1, 1} & \tau_{1, 2} & \tau_{1, 3}\\ \tau_{2, 1} & \tau_{2, 2} & \tau_{2, 3} \\ \tau_{3, 1} & \tau_{3, 2} & \tau_{3, 3} \end{array}\right) \end{align} \]

-The aim of this section is to clearly determine the $\tau_{i, j}$.
+The aim of this section is to determine the $\tau_{i, j}$ uniquely.
 Motivated by Eq.
-(29.1) requires the symmetry of $\tau$, so
+(29.1), one requires the symmetry of $\tau$, i.e.,

 \[ \begin{align} \tau_{i, j} = \tau_{j, i}. \end{align} \]

-The tensor $\tau$ is developed in several modifying interactions.
-You start first
+The tensor $\tau$ is developed in several modifying iterations.
+One first sets

 \[ \begin{align} \tau = K\left( \begin{array}{ccc} 2\delta_1u_1 & \delta_2u_1 + \delta_1u_2 & \delta_3u_1 + \delta_1u_3\\ \delta_2u_1 + \delta_1u_2 & 2\delta_2u_2 & \delta_3u_2 + \delta_2u_3 \\ \delta_3u_1 + \delta_1u_3 & \delta_3u_2 + \delta_2u_3 & 2\delta_3u_3 \end{array}\right). \end{align} \]